Our Products

 A shop owner is a mechanic, not a compressor technician.
 The compressor gets selected on price and cfm rating, installed in a corner, and forgotten until something breaks.

 Vane maintenance consists of oil changes, filter swaps, and vane replacements on a schedule that can be read off a chart.
 No specialized tooling.
-No factory-authorized technician flown in for a five-figure airend overhaul at the 30,000-hour mark.
+No factory-authorized technician required.
 A shop tech who can change brake pads can change vanes.

-There is a catch, though.
+There is a catch.
 Vane compressors in automotive shops tend to get neglected because they are quiet and undemanding.
 The oil change gets skipped once, then twice, then it becomes habit.
 By the time someone notices the discharge temperature climbing or the energy bill creeping up, the oil has degraded past the point where it can protect the bore surface.
 Screw compressors in the same environment tend to get better maintenance because they are louder and more conspicuous when something is off.
-A vane machine's virtue of being easy to ignore turns into a liability if the shop has no discipline around scheduled maintenance.
+A machine that is easy to ignore becomes easy to abuse if the shop has no maintenance discipline.
 Distributors who sell into the automotive aftermarket know this pattern well.
+Several have told me they sell more vane compressor oil and filters in the first six months after the sale than in the next two years combined, which tells you everything about how quickly the maintenance schedule gets abandoned.

 The load pattern in a repair shop is unusual.
 Impact wrenches, tire inflators, spray guns, and lift cylinders all pull air in short, sharp bursts with dead time in between.
 The compressor cycles between loaded and unloaded states dozens of times per shift.
 Vane machines handle these transitions without pressure spikes or loud mechanical clunks on unload.
-Whether that matters depends on the shop layout.
-In a suburban facility with the compressor room on the far side of the building, probably not.
 In a small urban shop where the waiting lounge shares a thin wall with the service bay, the difference between a quiet unload and a noticeable one is audible to the customer sitting three meters away.
 Some shop owners care about that.
 Some do not.
 The ones who care tend to end up with vane machines, and they tend to keep them for a long time.

 Where Vane Compressors Do Not Belong

 Oil-free is the other boundary.
 Vane compressors are oil-flooded by nature.
 ISO 8573-1 Class 0 purity, required in semiconductor fabs, pharma cleanrooms, and some food-contact processes, demands either an oil-free compressor or a downstream purification system expensive enough to make the total cost absurd.
-The answer for Class 0 is a dry screw, a scroll, or a tooth compressor.
-Not a vane.
+For Class 0, use a dry screw, a scroll, or a tooth compressor.

-Variable-load applications sit in a gray area.
+Variable-load applications are trickier.
 A VFD-driven screw modulates output smoothly from about 25% to 100% capacity.
-Fixed-speed vane compressors cycle between loaded and unloaded states, and the unloaded power draw is typically 25 to 40 percent of full-load power.
+Fixed-speed vane compressors cycle between loaded and unloaded states, and the unloaded power draw is 25 to 40 percent of full-load power.
 On applications with highly intermittent demand, that idle draw eats into whatever efficiency advantage the vane machine had at full load.
 Variable-speed vane compressors exist now.
-The product range is thin compared to what is available in VFD screws, and the price premium over fixed-speed tends to be steeper in percentage terms, probably because the production volumes are lower and the R&D cost is spread across fewer units.
-For a factory that already has a sophisticated compressed air management system expecting the compressor to follow the load curve tightly, the VFD screw is still the easier answer.
-For a factory with steady baseload demand and minimal swing, the fixed-speed vane may well be the cheaper one to run over ten years.
+The product range is thin compared to VFD screws, and the price premium over fixed-speed tends to be steeper in percentage terms, probably because production volumes are lower and R&D cost is spread across fewer units.
+For a factory with steady baseload demand and minimal swing, the fixed-speed vane will cost less to run over ten years than a VFD screw in most cases.
+For a factory that needs tight load-following, the VFD screw is still the easier answer.

-There is also the market perception issue.
+And there is the market perception issue, which has nothing to do with engineering.
 Consulting engineers specify what they know.
-If the last ten projects they worked on all used screw compressors, the eleventh will too, unless someone gives them a strong reason to deviate.
-The vane compressor manufacturers, most of them mid-sized European companies without large application engineering teams stationed in every territory, often cannot provide that reason at the right moment in the project timeline.
-The machine loses deals it should win because nobody showed up to make the case.
+If the last ten projects all used screw compressors, the eleventh will too, unless someone gives them a reason to deviate.
+The vane manufacturers, most of them mid-sized European companies without large application engineering teams in every territory, often cannot make their case at the right moment in the project timeline.
+The machine loses deals it should win because nobody showed up.

 Food and Beverage

-The cause, or at least a significant contributor, is discharge temperature.
+One significant contributor is discharge temperature.
 Hotter compressed air holds more moisture as vapor.
-When it cools downstream, more of that moisture drops out as liquid.
-Vane machines, because of the generous oil injection and the low rotor speed, compress air along a path much closer to isothermal.
-Discharge temperatures typically sit between 70 and 85 degrees Celsius.
-Oil-injected screws tend to run between 85 and 105.
-In tropical or high-humidity plants, the difference in total system condensate volume is large enough to notice on the drain schedules.
+When it cools downstream, more moisture drops out as liquid.
+Vane machines, because of the generous oil injection and low rotor speed, compress air along a path much closer to isothermal.
+Discharge temperatures sit around 75°C. Oil-injected screws tend to run between 85 and 105°C. In a tropical plant or any facility with high ambient humidity, the difference in total system condensate volume shows up on the drain schedules within weeks of commissioning.

-The individual line items are too small for anyone to notice: a few percent more dryer energy, a couple of extra filter changes per year, a condensate drain that needs cleaning more often.
-None of those moves the needle on a capital equipment decision.
-Add them all up over five years of ownership, though, and the total is harder to dismiss.
-The problem is that nobody adds them up.
-By the time the compressor has been running long enough for the cumulative number to mean something, the purchasing decision is years in the past.
+A few percent more dryer energy, a couple of extra filter changes per year, a condensate drain that needs cleaning more often.
+Each one is too small to notice.
+Nobody adds them up over five years, and by the time the cumulative number would mean something, the purchasing decision is years in the past and nobody is going back to rerun the comparison.

-None of this applies where the air contacts food directly.
-Most compressed air use in food plants is non-contact, though: pneumatic actuators, packaging machines, conveyors.
-For those loads, an oil-injected vane with proper downstream filtration works and usually costs less to own.
+Most compressed air use in food plants is non-contact: pneumatic actuators, packaging machines, conveyors.
+For those loads, an oil-injected vane with proper downstream filtration works and costs less to own.
+Where the air contacts food directly, you need an oil-free compressor and that is not what this machine is.

 Dental and Medical

 A dental patient is anxious, alert, and seated in a chair with nowhere to go.
 Every ambient sound registers.
-A high-pitched drone from a screw compressor cycling on and off in the next room cuts through walls in a way that a low-frequency hum from a vane compressor does not.
-It is strange that dental equipment purchasing guides almost never discuss noise in spectral terms.
-They print a dB(A) figure and move on, as if a single weighted number captured the patient's experience.
-Anyone who has spent time in an operatory served by each type of compressor would not need the spec sheet to know which one they preferred.
-The dB(A) numbers might be close.
+A high-pitched drone from a screw compressor cycling on and off in the next room cuts through walls.
+A low-frequency hum from a vane compressor does not, or at least not nearly as much.
+Dental equipment purchasing guides almost never discuss noise in spectral terms.
+They print a dB(A) figure and move on.
+Anyone who has spent time in an operatory served by each type of compressor knows the dB(A) comparison is misleading.
+The numbers might be close.
 The experience is not.

-Clinic floor space is the other constraint.
-Dental practices, especially in urban areas, do not have utility rooms the size of a factory compressor bay.
+Clinic floor space is tight, especially in urban practices.
 A compact vane unit behind a standard acoustic panel is about the least intrusive compressed air installation a practice can make.
-Whether that is enough to justify specifying a vane over a scroll or a quiet screw depends on the practice size and the air demand, but for single-operatory and small group practices in the 1 to 3 cfm range, the vane option keeps showing up.
+For single-operatory and small group practices in the 1 to 3 cfm range, the vane option keeps showing up.

 Compact compressor installations